t-khush/GoGreen/README.md

 ![AAPL Price Target](https://user-images.githubusercontent.com/19865455/105124184-99204800-5aa7-11eb-8cd4-33d503ca775c.png)

 This is what the user sees if they are viewing the stock on Robinhood.
-They can click on the extension and then information will appear instantly.
+They can click on the extension and the information will appear instantly.

 ![SQ Price Target](https://user-images.githubusercontent.com/19865455/105124784-e05b0880-5aa8-11eb-81f7-f02d8e56cb06.png)